oemof/tespy/paper.md

 TESPy (Thermal Engineering Systems in Python [@TESPy]) provides a powerful simulation toolkit for thermal process engineering, for instance power plants, district heating systems or heat pumps.
 With the TESPy package it is possible to design plants and simulate stationary operation.
-From that point, partload behaviour can be predicted using underlying characteristics for each of the plant's components.
+From that point, part-load behavior can be predicted using underlying characteristics for each of the plant's components.
 The component based structure combined with the solution method offer very high flexibility regarding the plant's topology and its parametrisation.